What We Believe

 In answer to specific questions we’ve received (and thank you for asking!):

-(1) We prefer the New King James Version of the Bible, and most of the quotations in our writing are from that translation.
+(1) We prefer the New King James Version and English Standard Version of the Bible, and most of the quotations in our writing are from those translations.

 (2) We describe ourselves as Reformed Baptist and are in substantial agreement with the London Baptist Confession of 1689.